0xnogo/nogo/content/logs.md

 Here is a daily log of my work and learning.
 The sole goal of this log is to keep track of my progress and to keep me accountable.
 I will try to keep it as short as possible.

+## 2023
+### January
+* Continuing my path to mastering rust: Box
+* Audit report reading on C4: OHM, ENS
+* Participated in C4 contests: GogoPool
+* Building a calldata parser in rust which is not required the ABI.
+It will give some hints to the user on how to decipher the data.
+Still WIP (kinda lost some rust knowledge kek)

 ## 2022
 ### September
 #### 29